Joel Shapiro

 Joel Elias Shapiro (September 27, 1941 – June 14, 2025) was an American sculptor.
-Classified by art critics as a Postminimalist, his works consisted of sculptures composed of simple rectangular shapes.
+Classified by art critics as a postminimalist, his works consisted of sculptures composed of simple rectangular shapes.
 His sculptures were mostly defined through the materials used, without allusions to subjects outside of the works.
 His works are in major collections and public spaces in the United Space and abroad.
 Most of his creations are named Untitled.
 His 1993 Loss and Regeneration was created for the United States Holocaust Memorial Museum in Washington, D.C.

 Life and career

 Early life and education

-Shapiro was born on September 27, 1941, in New York City and grew up in Sunnyside, Queens, New York.
+Shapiro was born on September 27, 1941, in New York City to a Jewish family and grew up in Sunnyside, Queens, New York.
 His father, Joseph Shapiro, was a physician who had an office in the basement of their house, and his mother, Anna née Lewis, was a microbiologist; both had studied at New York University.
 He grew up with a sister, Joan.
 His mother was a hobby artist who made clay figures.
 Growing up, he felt a love of art but a call to follow his father in medicine.

-Shapiro graduated from Bayside High School in Bayside, New York in 1959, at which time the school’s yearbook awarded him the title of Man About Town.
+Shapiro graduated from Bayside High School in Bayside, New York in 1959, at which time the school's yearbook awarded him the title of Man About Town.
 He received a B.A. in 1964.
 At age 22, he lived in India for two years while in the Peace Corps.
 He said about the time: it "heightened my sense of the hugeness and variety of life in general, but also, the possibility of actually becoming an artist became very real to me for the first time".
 He received an M.A. in 1969 from New York University.